Do you know YOUR primary acne trigger? Still struggling with an unsure self-diagnosis?

 Multivitamins also often contain high amounts B12 as we talked about and could also trigger your acne.

 - Biotin (Vitamin B7): Biotin is in Hair Skin and Nails supplements, B-Complex, multivitamins as well as nutritional drink powders found at your local health food store.
-Biotin is a common supplement that causes acne because it is in so many places; including, your shampoo and conditioner, meaning the link between biotin and acne is extremely common.
+Biotin causes acne because it is in so many places; including, your shampoo and conditioner, meaning the link between biotin and acne is extremely common.

 Biotin is one of the worst offenders when it comes to acne because you would think that this supplement is good for acne- but it is not.
 Also known as B7 and Vitamin H, Biotin is already naturally produced by the body.
-Taking these supplements is not only unnecessary, but the excess amount of biotin can cause acne.
+Taking these supplements is not only unnecessary, but the excess amount of biotin causes acne.
 Since biotin is in hair, skin and nail vitamins, it continues to fly off the shelves.

 Here are a few tips for staying Biotin-free:

 - Toss the multivitamin- 99% of the multivitamins on the market contain biotin and, therefore, trigger acne.
 Even though they do contain other essential antioxidants and mineral, the biotin, unfortunately, ruins the whole thing.
 Try replacing your multivitamin with the Healthy Skin Trio, a proven combination of supplements designed to clear acne and reduce inflammation from the inside out while delivering essential nutrients for overall wellness.

 - Double check your nutritional drink powders- A lot of “healthy” nutritional drinks (even when sold by a health food store or by a friend representing a health and wellness company) can contain biotin or B7 as an added nutrient.
 There are lots of choices out there, so we recommend switching to something that is biotin-free to stay acne free.

 - Check the ingredients on your shampoo and conditioner- make sure these beauty products are free of sodium lauryl and laureth sulfate (known pore cloggers) as well as biotin, B7 and Vitamin H.

 - Minimize foods containing biotin- foods high in biotin include egg yolks, organ meats, avocados and cauliflower.
 These foods in moderation are best to help suppress the link between biotin and acne.